dyladan/dyladan.github.io/_posts/2023-05-02-why-histograms.md

 # Other metric types

-Another solution might be to define the SLOs you're interested in and collect them as non-histogram metrics in advance as gauges or counters.
+What if you're already defining SLOs based on other metrics?
+You may have considered defining the SLOs to be based on gauges or counters.
-This approach works, but requires defining your SLOs before you have an understanding of your data distribution and requires non-trivial implementation at collection time.
+This approach can work, but it requires defining your SLOs before understanding your data distribution and requires non-trivial implementation at collection time.
 It is also inflexible; if you decide to change your SLO from 90% of requests to 99% of requests, you have to make and release code changes, then wait for the old data to age out and the new metric to collect enough data to make useful queries.
 Because histograms model data as a distribution from start to finish, they enable you to simply change your queries and get answers on the data you've already collected.
 Particularly with exponential histograms, arbitrary distribution queries can be made with very low relative error rates and minimal resource consumption on both the client and the analysis backend.

-The inflexibility of this approach also impacts your ability to gauge impact when your SLO is violated.
+The inflexibility of not using histograms for SLOs also impacts your ability to gauge impact when your SLO is violated.
-For example, imagine you are collecting a gauge which calculates the `p99` of some metric and you define an SLO based on it.
+For example, imagine you are collecting a gauge that calculates the `p99` of some metric and you define an SLO based on it.
 When your SLO is violated and an alert is triggered, how do you know it is really only affecting 1% of queries, 10%, or 50%?
-A histogram would allow you to answer that question by simply querying the percentiles you're interested in.
+A histogram allows you to answer that question by querying the percentiles you're interested in.
-You could collect additional gauges for each percentile, but then you've just force users to reimplement histograms on their own.
-Probably poorly.
+Another option is to collect each quantile you're interested in as a gauge.
+Some systems, like Prometheus, support this natively using a metric type sometimes called a summary.
+Summaries can work, but they suffer the same inflexibility as gauges and counters, requiring you to decide ahead of time which quantiles to collect.
+They also cannot be aggregated, meaning that a `p90` cannot be accurately calculated from two separate hosts each reporting their own `p90`.

 # Other data sources and metric types

-You may ask why you would report a separate metric rather than calculating these metrics from your existing log and trace data?
+You may ask, "why would I report a separate metric rather than calculating it from my existing log and trace data?"
-While it is true that for *some* use cases, like response times, this may be possible, it is not possible for *all* use cases.
+While it is true that for *some* use cases, like response times, this may be possible, it is not necessarily possible for *all* use cases.
-Even when percentiles can be calculated from existing data, this typically requires querying a massive amount of data to answer a very simple question.
+Even when quantiles can be calculated from existing data, you may run into other problems.
-Further, if you are sampling your tracing and logs data, you may be missing crucial information required to asses whether or not you are meeting your SLOs.
+You need to be sure your observability backend is able to query and analyze a large amount of existing data on-line or index and analyze it at ingestion time.
+If you are sampling your logs and traces or employing a data retention policy that ages data out, you need to be sure those things are not affecting derived metrics, or that they are properly re-weighted, or you risk not being able to accurately asses your SLOs.
+Depending on your sampling strategy, it may not even be possible.
+Using histograms is a way to avoid these subtle problems if they apply to you.